Phone: 817-697-4038 Fax: 877-409-3962

 Epidemiology of a Scaphoid Fracture

 Known as the most commonly fractured carpal bone, the scaphoid accounts for 11% of hand fractures, 60% of carpal fractures, and 2% of all fractures.
-Scaphoid fractures most commonly occur in young males aged 15-25 years.
-These fractures often occur after a sports trauma involving a fall on an outstretched hand, with patients complaining of radial-sided wrist pain.
-Waist area fractures account for two-thirds of all scaphoid fractures, of which non-displaced form the majority.
-Fractures in the distal third of the scaphoid represent about a quarter of scaphoid fractures, while fractures in the proximal third form 5–10% of all scaphoid fractures (Clementson, Björkman and Thomsen, 2020).
-Scaphoid fracture remains uncommon in elderly persons and children.
+In addition, these fractures most commonly occur in young males aged 15-25 years.
+Moreover, these fractures often occur after a sports trauma involving a fall on an outstretched hand, with patients complaining of radial-sided wrist pain.
+However, waist area fractures account for two-thirds of all scaphoid fractures, of which non-displaced form the majority.
+Furthermore, fractures in the distal third of the scaphoid represent about a quarter of scaphoid fractures, while fractures in the proximal third form 5–10% of all scaphoid fractures (Clementson, Björkman and Thomsen, 2020).
+These fractures remain uncommon in elderly persons and children.
 Children tend to fracture the distal radial epiphysis more often while the elderly fracture the distal radius more often (Krasin, 2001).

 How Do Specialists Classify Scaphoid Fractures?